ColinShaw/yet-another-face-tracker/README.md

 ```

 Obviously you need to have Kisi door locks to
-use this aspect.
+use this.
 Nothing fancy going on here with
-regard to stopping and starting this thing, it just
+regard to stopping and starting, it just
 runs in your terminal until you quit.
 To get the
 desired automation around it you can just control
 the launch of the program.
-You might have to the
+You might have to change
 the `KeyboardInterrupt` condition for quitting if
 the situation warrants it.